 The lighthouse emits single white flashes at 5-second intervals, with a range of 25 nautical miles.

-What to Do in Farol do Arnel?
+What to Do in Farol do Arnel

 Are you passing through the Nordeste?
 Don’t miss out on the opportunity to visit the Arnel Lighthouse and some places that we consider to be equally relevant points of interest for you!
+Between waterfalls and viewpoints, this will undoubtedly be a great place to discover and explore during your visit to the island of São Miguel.

 Diving in the Ponta do Arnel Waterfall

-The Ponta do Arnel Waterfall is an imposing waterfall, located in the Natural Park of São Miguel.
+The Ponta do Arnel Waterfall is an imposing waterfall located in the Natural Park of São Miguel.
 It’s also known as Salto do Andrea e Martin.
+Approximately 80 meters high, the Ponta do Arnel Waterfall is one of the regional ex-libris.
+It attracts thousands of curious and adventurous visitors annually.

-You will have to walk a steep path (it can be done by car or on foot) to access the waterfall.
+This waterfall is located near the Arnel Lighthouse, the Ponta do Arnel Viewpoint, and the Chapel of Nossa Senhora da Nazaré.
+To access the waterfall, you will have to walk a steep path (it can be done by car or on foot).
 The site also offers a free car park, open 24 hours a day.

 Contemplate the View From the Ponta do Arnel Viewpoint

-With approximately 150 meters of altitude, the Viewpoint of Ponta do Arnel, has excellent access conditions.
+The Ponta do Arnel Viewpoint is located in Vila do Nordeste, in the municipality of Nordeste, in São Miguel, in the Azores.
+At approximately 150 meters of altitude, the Viewpoint has excellent access conditions.
 It has a ramp for people with reduced mobility and a free car park.

-This viewpoint offers you a magnificent panoramic view over Vila do Nordeste, over the Ponta do Arnel Lighthouse and over the blue sea of the Atlantic Ocean.
+This viewpoint offers you a magnificent panoramic view over Vila do Nordeste, over the Ponta do Arnel Lighthouse, and over the blue sea of the Atlantic Ocean.
 From the Ponta do Arnel Viewpoint, you can also see the picturesque parish of Faial da Terra.

 Appreciate the Immensity of the Sea at the Vista dos Barcos Viewpoint

-The Vista dos Barcos Viewpoint is located near the village of Lambo do Moio, in the municipality of Nordeste.
+The Vista dos Barcos Viewpoint is located near the village of Lambo do Moio in the municipality of Nordeste.
 From this location, you can enjoy a breathtaking view of the sea and the surrounding region.
+At an altitude of 430 meters, this viewpoint is the first place on land where ships approaching the Azorean coast from the east can be seen.
+This is undoubtedly a mandatory stop on your way through the Northeast.

 Plan Your Visit to Farol do Arnel

-Know that you can visit the Arnel Lighthouse throughout the year, only on Wednesdays.
+The Arnel Lighthouse is a tourist attraction full of history and stories, which is why it deserves a visit regardless of the time of year.
+You can visit the Arnel Lighthouse throughout the year, but only on Wednesdays.
 Admission is free, and you need to register or make a reservation to access this imposing secular architectural work.

 The Arnel Lighthouse is open at two different times, namely: